zeljkoobrenovic/grounded-architecture/_posts/2022-06-15-career-paths.markdown

 My view of architecture has a **strong engineering bias.** Architects' career paths ideally stem from a strong engineering background.
 While there may be exceptions, an architect without significant real-world exposure to software engineering challenges cannot obtain enough practical knowledge to make informed technology decisions and build effective relationships with developer teams.

-Architects with a strong engineering background have hands-on experience with coding, debugging, and problem-solving, which is crucial for understanding the technical complexities and constraints of a project.
+Architects with a strong engineering background have hands-on experience with coding, debugging, and problem-solving, which is crucial for understanding the technical complexities and constraints of any project.
 This practical knowledge allows them to make **more informed** and **realistic decisions** about technology stacks, architectural patterns, and system design.

 When architects have a solid engineering foundation, they can **earn the trust and respect of developer teams** more easily.
 Developers are more likely to follow the guidance and recommendations of someone who has walked in their shoes and understands their daily challenges.
 An engineering background equips architects with the technical language and concepts necessary to communicate effectively with developers.
 This shared language helps bridge the gap between high-level architectural visions and the detailed implementation work carried out by development teams.